 The public and guests are welcome; bring a friend or colleague.
 Those wishing to join the Society may do so at or after the meeting.
-The cost of the dinner is $10.00.
-Persons wishing to only attend the free program, that follows the dinner, are welcome to arrive about 7 PM.
+Persons wishing to only attend the free program that follows the dinner are welcome.

 Reservations should be made no later than the Tuesday before the meeting.
 Payment for dinners can be made at the meeting.

 The Society must guarantee paying for reservations made, so attendance of those making reservations is greatly appreciated.

 Jack Bowman, Jackson & Kelly Professor of Law Emeritus at West Virginia University, will describe how he used his knowledge of and interest in history to write two novels.

 The first novel, All Our Yesterdays, is a story set in the period 1896-1906 in a small town similar to Jack’s hometown of Petersburg.
 In this book a much-wronged orphan boy gets a surprising revenge on two brothers who have tormented him all his life.
 This past spring this book received the bronze medal in the Psychological Thriller category from Global Book Awards.
 The second novel, The Secret of the 48th Foot, is an action-filled, treasure-hunting tale about the search for the chest of gold and silver coins that disappeared following General Edward Braddock’s defeat by the French & their Indian allies in 1755.